harveyr/apps-script-create-doc-in-folder/README.md

-# Apps Script: Create Doc
+# Apps Script: Create Doc In Folder

 This is an experimental Apps Script Add-on to provide a menu command that creates a new Doc in the same folder as your current one.